fuzzydragon/Roblox-Avatar-Change-Detector/README.md

 ### How do I use this?

 Download the source for the file then just run it using node.
-Pass the userid of the player you wish to detect avatar changes for (~~stalk~~).
+Pass the userid of the player you wish to ~~stalk~~ detect avatar changes for.

 ex. `node watcher.js 39939779`